 Also, scroll down and make sure that ‘Automatic HTTPS Rewrites’ is enabled.

 We are now in the final stage where we will need to configure the SSL in our WordPress dashboard.

 For that, go to ‘Plugins’> ‘Add New’, and search for ‘Cloudflare Flexible SSL‘.
 Then, install and activate the plugin.

 Now, again search for ‘Really Simple SSL‘ plugin.
 Then, install and activate the plugin.

 Here, we have a twist!

-Try to load your website after few hours and you will see that website is working fine and SSL is also activated.
-You will able to see the padlock in the URL field.
-Now, you can login to your WordPress dashboard and check the settings.
+Try to load your website after a few hours and you will see that website is working fine and SSL is also activated.
+You will be able to see the padlock in the URL field.
+Now, you can log in to your WordPress dashboard and check the settings.